 Raw garlic and its oil can be used for treating tapeworm infections due to its antiparasitic properties.
 The sulfur compounds in garlic are thought to be responsible for this action.5

 One home remedy just needs you to chew two to three cloves of garlic on an empty stomach in the morning.
 Alternatively, you could crush two raw cloves of garlic into milk, boil it, and then drink up on an empty stomach.
-Keep up the regimen for a few days to a week.
+Keep up the regimen for

 Cloves have shown anthelmintic activity in research.
 In fact, researchers found that a suspension of clove powder was 4.5 times more potent than powdered fresh garlic.
 It also proved to be 7.3 more active than even piperazine, an anthelmintic drug.6